I was called Mask, I was called Wanderer

-In The Neo-Generalist, we suggest that where you go is who you are.
-For the curious, responsive and connective, the answer to the question ‘Who are you?’ is ‘Not the same person I was yesterday.’
+The answer to the question ‘Who are you?’ is ‘Not the same person I was yesterday.’
 The context shifts and so do the masks we choose to wear.

 The face of a person is a mask, and the person, in truth, is a role, not the one who plays the role.

 — Alva Noë, Strange Tools

 I believe that in fiction one pretends much less than one does in reality.
 In fiction we say and recognise things about ourselves, which, for the sake of propriety, we ignore or don’t talk about in reality.